apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 + pluginname\_filefilter
     - executed while determine which files trigger which tests.
 This function should use `add_test pluginname` to add the plug-in to the test list.

+* pluginname\_compile
+    - executed immediately after the actual compilation.
+This step is intended to be used to verify the results and add extra checking of the compile phase and it's stdout/stderr.

 * pluginname\_tests
     - executed after the unit tests have completed.

+* pluginname\_clean
+    - executed to allow the plugin to remove all files that have been generate by this plugin.

+* pluginname\_logfilter
+    - This functions should filter all lines relevant to this test from the logfile.
+It is called in preparation for the `calcdiffs` function.

 * pluginname\_calcdiffs